-I have audited the financial statements of Eryri National Park Authority for the year ended 31 March 2022 under the Public Audit (Wales) Act 2004.
-Eryri national Park Authority's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes, including a summary of significant accounting policies.
+I have audited the financial statements of Eryri National Park Authority for the year ended 31st March 2023 under the Public Audit (Wales) Act 2004.

+Eryri National Park Authority's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement and the related notes, including the significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.
-In my opinion the financial statements:
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022-23.

+In my opinion, in all material respects, the financial statements:

-- give a true and fair view of the financial position of Eryri National Park Authority as at 31 March 2022 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.
+- give a true and fair view of the financial position of Eryri National Park Authority as at 31st March 2023 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022-23.